shirleyxueli41/Tufts_workshops/nfcore_rnaseq/hands-on/01_fetchngs.md

 <br>

-Once you fill in the required fields, we can launch the job.
+Once you fill in the required fields, you can launch the job.

 When the job starts, you can click the link next to `Session ID:` to view `output.log` and check the running processes of nextflow.